grantcarthew/node-console-probe/README.md

 * The `probe()` function outputs a prototype hierarchy tree to the console.
 * The `json()` function safely writes a stringified object output to the console.
 * The `yaml()` function converts objects into yaml format and outputs to the console.
+* The `ls()` function converts objects into a colourful format and outputs to the console.

 ## Installing